 - Land Registry registration fees (which vary dependent on the purchase price).

-- Pre-completion search fees of £3 plus VAT per title.
+- Pre-completion search fees of £3.60 (inclusive of VAT) per title.

 For leasehold purchases, there may in addition be:-